 The Glory of the MGM Musicals.
 In the 1940s and 1950s MGM produced some of the greatest film musicals ever seen.
 The Arthur Freed unit revolutionised how musicals were made, and signed up the top directors, choreographers, composers and lyricists of the era.
 The songs written for the films became classics and made stars actors and actresses appearing in them.
 You will enjoy watching clips from some of these great movies and learn about the trials and tribulations that went into these films.
 If you love film musicals this is the talk for you.

 Victorian London Street Life.
 This is a fascinating insight into how poor people in London lived and survived in the late nineteenth century.
 The fear of the Workhouse with personal stories and details what sort of food was popular and the plight of working children are just a few of the topics covered.
 We follow them throughout a typical day, ending in a Music Hall.

 The Golden Age of Hollywood.
 This talk is an opportunity to visit the golden age of Hollywood when people visited the cinema to forget the impact of the Great Depression.
 During this period flocked to see Busby Berkeley musicals, the birth of Technicolor and the first film by Walt Disney.
 Two of the greatest films in cinema history were made during this period.
 There are lots of clips of the stars and music of this era.
 A real treat for film fans.

+The Story of ENSA.
 When WWII was declared, the government felt entertainment was important to keep up people’s moral.
 The Entertainments National Service Association was set up and entertainers were encouraged to join; over 50,000 answered the call.
 So join me and enjoy a trip down memory lane learning about the artists who would become household names.